Timeline of Progress

 The North Atlantic Conference continues to expand the post season championship opportunities for its student-athletes.
 Five institutions apply and present to NAC members for admittance to the NAC for Fall 2002 academic year.
 Two institutions; Castleton State College (VT) and Johnson State College (VT) apply for full members status.
-Three Maine institutions are seeking associate membership for women's field hockey, Thomas, Husson and UMaine Farmington.
-The NAC approves its first major expansion in 2 years, bringing the NAC membership to 10 full members and 5 associate members.
+Three Maine institutions are seeking associate membership for women's field hockey, Thomas College, Husson College and UMaine-Farmington.
+The NAC approves its first major expansion in 2 years, bringing the NAC membership to 10 full members and five associate members.

 - Spring 2002

-The 3 Maine institutions with associate membership status continue talks about joining the NAC as full members for the fall of 2003-2004.
+The three Maine institutions with associate membership status continue talks about joining the NAC as full members for the fall of 2003-2004.

 - Fall 2002

-The North Atlantic Conference continues to expand the post season championship opportunities for its student-athletes.
-Fall sports teams now compete with championships being expanded to include both full and associate members, increasing the championships sponsored to include: women's volleyball, soccer, field hockey and cross country and men's soccer and cross country.
+The North Atlantic Conference continues to expand the postseason championship opportunities for its student-athletes.
+Fall sports teams now compete with championships being expanded to include both full and associate members, increasing the championships sponsored to include: women's volleyball, women's soccer, field hockey and women's cross country, men's soccer and men's cross country.

 - Fall 2004

-Tournament Champions in Field Hockey, Men's and Women's Soccer, and Volleyball receive the conference's automatic qualifier to participate in the NCAA Tournament.
-Maine Farmington, which claimed the 2004 NAC Field Hockey Championship, upends Keene State in the first round of the 2004 NCAA Division III Field Hockey Tournament, 3-2 in double overtime on November 10 being the first NAC school to advance past the first round of NCAA championship play.
+Tournament Champions in field hockey, men's and women's soccer, and women's volleyball receive the conference's automatic qualifier to participate in the NCAA Tournament.
+UMaine-Farmington, which claimed the 2004 NAC Field Hockey Championship, upends Keene State in the first round of the 2004 NCAA Division III Field Hockey Tournament, 3-2 in double overtime on November 10, being the first NAC school to advance past the first round of NCAA championship play.